 It is said that in the 4 Yugas or era of Human existence on earth, there are 4 key pilgrimage places associated with each Yuga.
-In the first one or Satyuga, it was Naimisharanya, in the second i.e. Treta it was Pushkar, in the third or Dwapar it was Kurukshetra and in the fourth or the current one called Kaliyuga it is Ganga.
-Over the last year, I have been to all the four holy places and it seems like a time travel in a way!
+In the first one or Satyuga, it was Naimisharanya, in the second i.e. Treta it was Pushkar, in the third or Dwapar it was Kurukshetra, and in the fourth or the current one called Kaliyuga it is Ganga.
+Over the last year, I have been to all the four holy places and it seems like time travel in a way!

 This lake is at the heart of the city, and the city lives around it.
 A great visual of the city can be seen from the hill on which Savitri Temple is located.
 You see the lake, the city around it and the hills around the city.
 If you are lucky, as I was, you may see a rainbow in the city as if it is joining the lake to the sky.

 The lake is surrounded by ghats on all sides.
-Most of them are built by the different kings of the Rajputana and carry their name.
+Most of them are built by the different kings of the Rajputana and carry their names.
 Some are named after the temples close to them while others have other stories associated with them.

 Major ghats on the lake:

 - Brahma Ghat – Close to Brahma Temple, it is the main ghat

 - Varaha Ghat – Close to ancient Varaha Temple

 - Jaipur Ghat – One of the largest and cleanest ghats

 - Yagya Ghat – believed to be the oldest place, where Brahma I performed the Yagna